 - Homeowners Association packet: If applicable, this is ordered at contract ratification for a three-day buyer review.

 - Repairs: Any agreed-upon repairs can be issued as a credit to the buyer if their lender allows or repaired with receipts to the buyer.

-- Arrange for moving: The seller should arrange for the moving company.
-If closing occurs during the peak May to July period, the seller should call as soon as possible.
+- Arrange for moving: The seller should arrange for the local moving company in St. Petersburg.
+If closing occurs during the peak May to July period, the seller should call Americans Mover as soon as possible.

 - Appraisal by buyer: Roughly three to four weeks prior to closing, an appraisal is ordered by the buyer’s bank and the seller arranges for final cleaning.
 Buyer starts arrangements for cleaning and yard care to take place after closing.
 At this time, the buyer should also arrange for homeowners insurance.

 - Closing time: The real estate agent will arrange the closing time for buyers and notify the closing office if any party will be out of the area.
 If applicable, a Power of Attorney will be arranged and paperwork will be sent to any out-of-area buyers or sellers.
 About two to three weeks before closing, the closing office will require the seller’s loan information and any other debt against the house in order to pay off the loans.